In rowdy scene, House censures Rep. Adam Schiff over Trump-Russia investigations

 When it was time for Schiff to come to the front of the chamber to be formally censured, immediately after the vote, the normally solemn ceremony turned into more of a celebratory atmosphere.
 Dozens of Democrats crowded to the front, clapping and cheering for Schiff and patting him on the back.
 They chanted “No!,” “Shame!” and “Adam!
 Adam!"

-When House Speaker Kevin McCarthy started to read the resolution out loud, as is tradition after a censure, Democrats heckled him to the point that he stopped and gave up, leaving the chamber.
+House Speaker Kevin McCarthy, R-Calif., read the resolution out loud, as is tradition after a censure.
+But he only read part of the document before leaving the chamber as Democrats heckled and interrupted him.

 “Censure all of us," one Democrat yelled.